EduardoPPCaldas/EduardoPPCaldas/README.md

 ### Hi there 👋

+- I am a fullstack developer who loves learning new technologies.
+Living by the rule that says: Grow a little bit everyday
+- I live in Salvador - Bahia in Brazil.

-- 🌱 I’m currently learning HTML, CSS , Javascript, SQL, Node.js, React, React Native
+- 🌱 I’m currently learning Back-end Technologies, .NET, Django and Node.js
-- 🤔 I’m looking for help with Dart, Flutter, Typescript and React Native
+- 🤔 I’m looking for help with Testing, DevOps

 - 📫 How to reach me: eduardocaldas.dev@gmail.com